umitsayin/spring-batch-reporting-app/README.md

 ## How do you run it?

-Step 1: mvn install <br />
+Step 1: Go to the docker directory and run the code: docker-compose up -d <br />
-Step 2: Go to the docker directory and run the code: docker-compose up -d <br />
+Step 2: Go back to the main directory and run this command: docker exec -i batch-db mysql -u root -pbatch batch < ./batch-starter.sql <br />
-Step 3: Go back to the main directory and run this command: docker exec -i batch-db mysql -u root -pbatch batch < ./batch-starter.sql
+Step 3: Run application